apshuk21/ts-monorepos-v2/docs/React_Vite_TypeScript.md

 **Key Options Explained**:

-- **`noEmit: true`**: Critical for Vite projects!
-Tells TypeScript to ONLY check types, not generate output files.
-Vite handles the transpilation.
+- **`noEmit: true`**: **CRITICAL for Vite projects!** Tells TypeScript to ONLY check types, not generate output files.
+With this setting:
+  - `target` and `module` only **validate syntax** during development
+  - They do NOT affect your production code (Vite handles all transpilation)
+  - TypeScript becomes a pure type-checker, not a compiler

 - **`isolatedModules: true`**: Ensures each file can be transpiled independently (required for esbuild/Vite).
 Prevents features like `const enum` that require cross-file analysis.

 - **`moduleResolution: "bundler"`**: Modern resolution strategy that aligns with how bundlers (like Vite) resolve modules.
-Allows imports like `import styles from './App.module.css'`.
+This is **validation-only** - tells TypeScript how to find types, but Vite uses its own resolver at build time.

 - **`jsx: "react-jsx"`**: For React 17+, transforms JSX without needing to import React in every file.
+Note: With `noEmit: true`, this only validates JSX syntax - Vite's React plugin does the actual transformation.

 ---